An Ounce of Prevention Saves Cash and Keeps Employees Healthy

 Preventive care screening options Insurance participant's charge Estimated cost for treatment What's the risk?

-Diabetes screening Free for those age 40 and older once every three years. $237 billion per year is spent on direct costs relating to diabetes.1 The average person with diabetes spends about 2.3 times more on medical care than someone without diabetes, with $9,601 per year in diabetes-related spending.2 If current trends continue, 1 in 3 Americans will develop diabetes sometime in their lifetime.1
+Diabetes screening Free for those aged 40 and older once every three years. $237 billion per year is spent on direct costs relating to diabetes.1 The average person with diabetes spends about 2.6 times more on medical care than someone without diabetes.2 48% to 64% of lifetime medical costs for a person with diabetes are for complications related to diabetes, such as heart disease and stroke.1

-Mammogram One preventive mammogram per year for all women age 40 and older.
-The average cost to treat breast cancer is about between $20,000 and $100,000.3 In 2022, more than 280,000 new cases of invasive breast cancer are expected to be diagnosed among women.4
+Mammogram One preventive mammogram per year for all women aged 40 and older.
+The average cost to treat breast cancer is approximately between $35,000 and $76,100.3 Approximately 290,000 new cases of invasive breast cancer are diagnosed among women annually.4